fegaras/DIQL/README.md

 names: RDDs in Spark, and DataSets in Flink, and TypedPipes in Scalding.
-The generator and aggregation domains in DIQL queries must conform to the types DataBag, Traversable, or Array, where a DataBag is an RDD class in Spark, a DataSet class in Flink, and a TypedPipe class in Scalding.
+The generator and aggregation domains in DIQL queries must conform to the types DataBag, Traversable, or Array, where a DataBag is an RDD class in Spark, a DataSet class in Flink, or a TypedPipe class in Scalding.
 That is, these domains must be collections of type T that satisfies `T <: DataBag[_]`, `T <: Traversable[_]`, or `T <: Array[_]`.